vatpac-technology/sops/docs/terminal/sydney.md

 Each coded clearance includes a frequency transfer and control service termination instruction.
 No explicit instructions should be given to these aircraft.

 #### Arrivals
-Arrivals will contact SBA for clearance before entering CTA.
+Arrivals may contact either SYC or SBA prior to entering CTA.
+SYC shall provide a squawk code and identify the aircraft, then transfer them to SBA for clearance.

 | Coded Clearance    | Route             | Altitude |
 | ------------------ | ------------------- | ------ |